katienefoa/katienefoa.github.io/mywork.md

 layout: archive
 ---

 My career has span many industries roles.
 Below you will find my work organized by category.
-Reach out if you.de like to work together or would like to talk about one of my projects.
+Reach out if you'de like to work together or would like to talk about one of my projects.